-The Character Instruction Set (CIS) simplifies handling of strings of characters or bytes.
-It is especially useful in communications and business applications where long strings of bytes must be moved, compared, or checked against a reference.
+The Character Instruction Set simplifies handling of strings of characters or bytes.
+It is especially useful in communications and business applications, or any situation where strings of bytes must be moved, compared, or checked against a reference.

 The Decimal/Edit instruction set handles many types of commercial operations, using a variety of industry-compatible formats.
+Decimal numbers can be converted to floating point format, manipulated by the Floating Point Processor (FPP) and then reconverted without round-off error.

 In addition, the Edit subprogram can perform many different operations on a decimal number, including leading zero suppression, floating fill characters, punctuation control, and insertion of text into the destination field.